 Forest Society Grants

-The second round of the Forest Society grant scheme is now open until 22nd February 2022.
+The second round of the Forest Society grant scheme is now closed.

 The Forest Society Grant scheme funds new ways to support the health and wellbeing of residents and communities within the National Forest.
 It aims to engage new and diverse audiences, increase participation, and use local woodlands to harness the wellbeing benefits of spending time outdoors and connecting with nature.